Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-AKd0bKZW0ZE.md

 ### Transcript

-> still want to know when we're getting boats you're not, i think you're i think you're not getting boats but you can always go to the qa site and leave it as a suggestion let the team know that you want it and then you never know was maybe your game was that a thing maybe we should add it to the video from last week boats i mean it's not something that's like it's honestly not something requested that often no so
+> still want to know when we're getting boats you're not, I think you're I think you're not getting boats but you can always go to the qa site and leave it as a suggestion let the team know that you want it and then you never know was maybe your game was that a thing maybe we should add it to the video from last week boats I mean it's not something that's like it's honestly not something requested that often no so